 Basic Legal and Physical Qualifications

-Before you are ready to attend school or claim your CDL, you need to get your basic qualifications.
+Before you are ready to attend a school or claim your CDL, you need to get your basic qualifications.

 Most states require that the applicant is at least 21 years old for the job.
 Authorities will also check your driving record to consider it eligible.
 Minor traffic violations are often overlooked but if you have a record of reckless driving, several accidents, or you are convicted for DUI, your chances to qualify for the requirements will reduce or nullify.
 Make sure you check your own record before signing up.